-In a new ‘insights from industry’ E. William Radany, Ph.D., President and CEO of Verdezyne talks to Gary Thomas about sustainable industrial biotechnology.
+In this interview, E. William Radany, Ph.D., President and CEO of Verdezyne, talks to AZoCleanTech about sustainable industrial biotechnology.

 I joined the Company in 2008 and in conjunction with the Board it was decided to cease being a service provider focused on enabling pharmaceutical and industrial biotech companies with synthetic genes to build molecules, but instead focus on making the “billion-dollar” molecules ourselves.